muratunalphd/muratunalphd.github.io/content/project/impact-of-online-product-sampling/index.md

 publication_types:
   - '2'
 publication: 'pdf'
-summary: 'We study how online product sampling as a marketing strategy impacts consumer behavior and the economic value it generates for retailers in e-commerce.'
+summary: 'In this study we show how online product sampling as a marketing strategy impacts consumer behavior and quantify the economic value it generates for retailers in e-commerce.'
 featured: yes
 links:
 - icon: file-pdf